 We are examining the option to close Lady Anne level crossing and Batley signal box by the end of 2022, subject to funding.

 Our monitoring shows that over 100 pedestrians use Lady Anne level crossing each day and we understand it is vital to maintain pedestrian access across the railway if the crossing is closed.
 No final decisions have yet been made and are not expected until Autumn time this year (2021), however we have presented initial footbridge design ideas.

 We have yet to make any final decisions regarding the closure of the level crossing or the design of a potential new footbridge to maintain access across the railway.
 However, the ‘Option 1’ footbridge design we proposed in the survey – which blends in more with the natural landscape – was preferred by 58% of respondents.

 The survey acted as a first phase of engagement.
-To follow it up, we intend to host a public information event in Autumn to outline our plans in more detail and seek further input from the community, subject to securing project funding and social distancing guidelines at the time.
+To follow it up, we intend to host a public information to outline our plans in more detail and seek further input from the community, subject to securing project funding and social distancing guidelines at the time.
 You will also receive notice of occasional survey work we are carrying out as part of developing our footbridge design and railway improvement plans.